yusufprasetyo25/supplyseer/CONTRIBUTING.md

 - Include mathematical notation when needed
 - Document assumptions and limitations

-## Supply Chain & Logistics Contributions 📦
+## Supply Chain & Game Theory Contributions 📦🎲

-When adding new supply chain methods:
+When adding new methods:
 - Reference academic papers/books if applicable
 - Explain the business context and use case
 - Add examples with known results